-Netflix may rule Aussie streaming, but Presto and Stan are catching up
+Netflix may rule Australian streaming, but Presto and Stan are catching up

-Report suggests Netflix’s dominance of the Australian streaming market is being seriously challenged by growth in subscriber numbers at Presto and Stan.
+Report suggests Netflix’s dominance of the Aussie streaming market is being seriously challenged by growth in subscriber numbers at Presto and Stan.

 A new Australian SVOD/OTT Video Market Study 2016 report from analyst firm Telsyte casts new light on Australian habits when it comes to streaming media.
 While similar studies all show that there’s Netflix is out in front and everyone else trailing far behind, Telsyte's report suggests that Netflix is being challenged significantly by Presto and Stan, whose overall growth figures are more rapid than Netflix.